What is fintech? Financial technology explained

 The term fintech, or financial technology, refers to innovations and technologies used in the financial services sector.
 Although it seems simple, it is a collective term covering a huge number of services that continue to change in the new digital era.

-This article will introduce you to what fintech is and how it is used in the financial industry.
+This article will introduce you to what is fintech and how it is used in the financial industry.

 Table of contents